nordic-institute/X-Road/doc/security_server_sidecar_security_guide.md

 docker network ls --quiet | xargs docker network inspect --format '{{ .Name }}: {{ .Options }}'
 ```

 The command should return `com.docker.network.bridge.enable_icc:false` for the default network bridge.
+Otherwise, we can restrict all inter-container communication by adding `"icc": false` to the Docker daemon configuration file.

 Containers connected to the same user-defined bridge network effectively expose all ports to each other.